How to Write an Email Requesting the Meeting Agenda

 Best Practices for Requesting a Meeting Agenda

-• Request the Agenda: Clearly ask for the meeting agenda and specify the date and time you need it.
+• Request the agenda: Clearly ask for the meeting agenda and specify the date and time you need it.

 Sample Template for Requesting a Meeting Agenda